-A five-year term beginning July 1, 2023, and ending June 30, 2028, for the seat currently occupied by Melissa Anderson; and an unexpired, three-year term beginning on May 17, 2023, and ending on June 30, 2026, for the seat previously occupied by Jessica Hartman and currently occupied by John Dattoria.
+• A five-year term beginning July 1, 2023, and ending June 30, 2028, for the seat currently occupied by Melissa Anderson; and an unexpired, three-year term

 Tom Fargo

 My name is Tom Fargo and I am pleased to be a candidate for the Harpursville CSD School Board.
 I moved to Harpursville with my family in 2007 from Norfolk, Virginia after serving for 21 years in the United States Navy.
 I'm currently the Director of Facilities and Transportation at DCMO BOCES and the Legion